cuttlesoft/react-boilerplate.com/docs/general/introduction.md

 your application could be making tens of API calls.
 How do we manage all of them effectively?
 This essentially boils down to controlling the flow of your application.
-What if there was a background process that handles multiple actions simultaneously, communicates with the Redux store and react containers at the same time?
+What if there was a background process that handles multiple actions simultaneously, communicates with the Redux store and react pages at the same time?
 This is where redux-saga comes into the picture.

 The mental model is that a saga is like a separate thread in your application